Find your patients’ dosing

 This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
-If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use the savings card.
-The Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
+If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
+Please note: The Federal Employees Health Benefits (FEHB) Program is not a federal or state government healthcare program for purposes of the savings program.
 Void where prohibited by law.
-Upon registration, patients receive all program details.
-Sanofi US reserves the right to change the maximum cap amount, rescind, revoke or amend the program without notice.

 - Pay as low as $0 up to $99 for a 30-day supply, depending on insurance coverage.
 Valid up to 10 packs per fill; Offer valid for one fill per 30-day supply.